Open Thesis Topics

 • Leipzig

-• Lightweight Passage Re-ranking Using Embeddings from Pre-trained Language Models (Supervised by Ferdinand Schlatt and Harry Scells)
+• Lightweight Passage Re-ranking Using Embeddings from Pre-trained Language Models (supervised by Ferdinand Schlatt and Harry Scells)

 • Logical Features of Neural Networks (supervised by Maximilian Heinrich)